finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 ## Active Sprint
 - Bug-Fix: Multiplayer/Networking
-- Game-Play: Variable number of faces for Dice (other than 6)
-- Game-Play: Rotate Dice
+- Bug-Fix: Cards in hand disappear when switching between drawer and hand
 - Game-Play: Put Card on bottom of Stack when Stack is dropped on Card
 - Game-Play: Create Stack when Card is dropped on Card
 - Game-Play: Remove Stack when last card is removed from Stack
 - Game-Play: Press and hold or right-click on Playable for Context Menu
+- Game-Play: Variable number of faces for Dice (other than 6)
+- Game-Play: Rotate Dice

 ## Backlog
 - Game-Play: Magnet files for grid
-- Game-Play: Prevent player from seeing deck
+- Game-Play: Prevent player from looking through deck in certain situations
 - Game-Play: Add Tokens, with settings for label, size, shape, and color (also add color to dice)
-- Accessibility: New How-To-Play and How-To-Create-And-Share videos
+- Accessibility: Tutorial Videos for How-To-Play and How-To-Create-And-Share
-- Game-Play: Name-Plates indicating player seats
-- Game-Play: Label which player is moving cards
 - Game-Play: Button for max zoom out
 - Game-Play: Click outside card stack viewer to close it
 - Game-Play: Cut and merge stacks
+- Game-Play: Name-Plates indicating player seats
+- Game-Play: Label which player is moving cards
+- Game-Play: Support multiple card selection
 - Game-Play: Color the default card action green
-- Game-Play: Support multiple card selection
 - Game-Play: Always reveal the top card of a stack
 - Integration: Deep links to join multiplayer rooms
 - Game-Play: Clear CgsNetPlayer on restart and move the restart to its own Reset button in the Play Menu